What Does a Procurement Engineer Do?

 Procurement engineers oversee the purchase of technical equipment for industrial operations.
 They collaborate with designers to determine the equipment needed to complete manufacturing or construction projects according to specifications, research vendors for that equipment, then order it.
-Procurement engineers negotiate purchase agreements with vendors and award contracts to vendors for equipment.
-They also monitor any adjustments to equipment needs to maintain the optimum supply of equipment to complete projects on time and within budget.
+These engineers negotiate purchase agreements with vendors and award contracts to vendors for equipment.
+They also monitor any adjustments to the equipment needed to maintain an optimum supply of equipment to complete projects on time and within budget.

 A procurement engineer must possess high-level organization and record-keeping skills to maintain a consistent flow of equipment to the company’s factories or worksites and ensure vendors are fulfilling the terms of their contracts.
 Influencing and negotiation skills are also crucial for procurement engineers, as it’s up to them to negotiate the purchasing agreements for engineering equipment and hire vendors for projects.

 Are you a job seeker?

 Procurement engineer salaries vary by experience, industry, organization size, and geography.
 To explore salary ranges by local market, please visit our sister site zengig.com.

 The average U.S. salary for a Procurement Engineer is:

 The first step when hiring a great procurement engineer is a well-crafted job description.
 Below are real-world examples to help give you the best chance of success on your recruiting journey.